m4mbo/burden-testing/README.md

-# burden-testing
+# Burden testing and prediction of blood LDL levels

-Rare variant burdent testing and phenotype prediction
+Find task 1 in `burden_testing.ipynb` and task 2 in `phenotype_prediction.ipynb`.